hetslop/hetslop/README.md

 my dni is just don't be weird and bigoted

-ex n old friends are on thin ice when interacting, id mostly treat you as a mutual but please keep in mind im not looking for any friends and im very avoidant
+ex n old friends are ok when interacting, id mostly treat you as a mutual but please keep in mind im not looking for any friends and im very avoidant not an insult, i generally do not have any interest in having friends

 while i am practicing forgiveness, i will not interact to those who have association to ex who have harmed